Nidderdale

 Nidderdale, historically also known as Netherdale, is one of the Yorkshire Dales (although outside the Yorkshire Dales National Park) in North Yorkshire, England.
-It is the upper valley of the River Nidd, which flows south underground and then along the dale, forming several reservoirs including the Gouthwaite Reservoir, before turning east and eventually joining the River Ouse.
+It is the upper valley of the River Nidd, which flows east from its source, then south underground for 2 mi and then south-east along the dale, forming several reservoirs including the Gouthwaite Reservoir, before turning east and eventually joining the River Ouse.

 The only town in the dale is Pateley Bridge.
 Other settlements include Wath, Ramsgill, Lofthouse, and Middlesmoor above Pateley Bridge, and Bewerley, Glasshouses, Summerbridge, Dacre, Darley, Birstwith, Hampsthwaite and Kettlesing below Pateley.

-Area of Outstanding Natural Beauty
+Nidderdale National Landscape

 Nidderdale was designated an Area of Outstanding Natural Beauty in 1994.
-The AONB covers a much wider area than Nidderdale.
-In addition to Nidderdale itself (above Hampsthwaite), the AONB includes part of lower Wharfedale, the Washburn valley and part of lower Wensleydale, including Jervaulx Abbey and the side valleys west of the River Ure.
-The highest point in the Nidderdale AONB is Great Whernside, 704 metres above sea level, on the border with the Yorkshire Dales National Park.
+In 2023 AONBs adopted the name National Landscape, to reflect their national importance.
+The NNL covers a much wider area than Nidderdale.
+In addition to Nidderdale itself (above Hampsthwaite), the NNL includes part of lower Wharfedale, the Washburn valley and part of lower Wensleydale, including Jervaulx Abbey and the side valleys west of the River Ure.
+The highest point in the Nidderdale National Landscape is Great Whernside, 704 metres above sea level, on the border with the Yorkshire Dales National Park.

-The AONB Web site provides directions for popular walks and offers information on canoeing and kayaking, caving, climbing, cycling, fishing and horse riding.
+The NNL Web site provides directions for popular walks and offers information on canoeing and kayaking, caving, climbing, cycling, fishing and horse riding.

 Local government

 Nidderdale was historically in the West Riding of Yorkshire, and in the Lower Division of Claro Wapentake.
 In the 19th century local government reforms most of the dale fell within the Pateley Bridge Poor Law Union, later the Pateley Bridge Rural Sanitary District and from 1894 Pateley Bridge Rural District.
 In 1937 the rural district was merged to become part of Ripon and Pateley Bridge Rural District.
 Hampsthwaite and Felliscliffe in the lower dale fell within Knaresborough Poor Law Union, later Knaresborough Rural Sanitary District and from 1894 Knaresborough Rural District, which merged in 1938 to become part of Nidderdale Rural District.

-Since 1974 the whole dale has fallen within the Borough of Harrogate in North Yorkshire.
+In 1974 Nidderdale was transferred to the new county of North Yorkshire, and from 1974 to 2023 the whole dale fell within the Borough of Harrogate.
+It is now administered by the unitary North Yorkshire Council.